 Former Côte d’Ivoire strongman Laurent Gbagbo will not step down despite being besieged and trapped in a bunker under his Abidjan residence, one of his advisors said on Friday in Paris.

 “He won’t resign,” Toussaint Alain told reporters.
 “He’s secure in the presidential chair.
+He won’t budge.
+Laurent Gbagbo is in the land of his forefathers.
+It won’t be today that he abandons his people and leaves.”

 Meanwhile, United Nations (UN) investigators have found more than 100 bodies in the past 24 hours in western Côte d’Ivoire, including some who appeared to have been burnt alive in ethnically driven attacks, the human rights office said on Friday.